The pandemic widened gaps in reading. Can one teacher 'do something about that'?

 SHOWING LEARNERS ‘THERE'S A CONCERN FOR YOU'

-Ke’Arrah leapfrogged from a bottom level to the upper middle — to the relief of her mother, whose decision to have her daughter repeat third grade appears to be paying off.
+Ke’Arrah leapfrogged from a bottom level to the upper middle — to the relief of her mother.

-“I know it’s going to be embarrassing when she gets older: `Oh, you’re a grade behind,'" Martin said.
-"But she’s going to have that knowledge.”

-Despite the students’ progress, even some who see another big jump by the final assessments in May could finish behind typical third-graders.
-Evans has arranged for extra services for next year for three of his neediest students, including the boy he was tutoring after hours.
-But they will be far enough along to move on to fourth grade.
+Despite the students’ progress, even some who see another big jump by year's end could finish behind, but they will be far enough along to move on to fourth grade.

-For the first time in his seven years teaching third grade, everyone improved, Evans says.
-“I don’t know if it’s the programs we’re using or if it’s the fact that everybody is more invested in it right now."

-Maybe, he said, having so many students behind has made everyone in the building more invested in catching them up — "making them aware, `You know what?
+Having so many students behind may have made everyone in the building more invested in catching them up, Evans said: "Making them aware, `You know what?
 There’s a concern for you.’”

 The Associated Press education team receives support from the Carnegie Corporation of New York.
 The AP is solely responsible for all content.